 Applying Conditional Formatting Based on Date Before Today

-This method shows how you can apply conditional formatting to selected cells based on dates before today.
+This method shows how to apply conditional formatting to selected cells based on dates before today.

 Here, I have formatted the cells and highlighted the expiry dates which were before today.